New Boiler Options - Which new boiler should I go for?

-If you live in a 5 bedroom house with 3 bathrooms, 3 showers consider the maximum usage of hot water, this will depend on how many people live there.
-If you and your partner live alone, maybe the children have grown up and have moved out then chances are the 3 bathrooms will never be used at the same time, so you may choose a 35kw combination boiler without storage, which will cope with your needs and keep the running costs down as your preferred solution.
+If you live in a 5 bedroom house with 3 bathrooms and 3 showers, then consider the maximum usage of hot water.
+This will depend on how many people live there.
+However if you and your partner live alone abd the children have grown up and have moved out, then 3 bathrooms will likely never be used at the same time.
+You could choose a 35kw combination boiler without storage, which will cope with your needs and keep the running costs down as your preferred solution.

 When speaking to your installer let them know what your usage and requirements are, they can advise you on your best new boiler options.
 It’s worth considering and discussing the long-term plans for your home as situations can change and your needs may alter.
 We cannot express the importance of choosing the correct system type prior to installation and advice from a heating professional will ensure your expectations will be met.

 New Boiler Options Open Vent or System (Sizing Considerations)

 - 13 to 19 Kw Open Vent or System Boiler suitable for 1 to 2 Bedroom flats or small town house with 1 Bathroom

 - 19 to 26 Kw Open vent or System Boiler suitable for 3 Bedroom house with 1 Bathroom and 1 Cloakroom

 (Large / Extra Large with 150 to 220 Litre cylinder)